onleines/coinsnap-btcpayserver-plugin/README.md

 **Accept Lightning payments with BTCPay Server without running your own Lightning node.**

-Coinsnap Wallet for BTCPay Server is a receive-only Lightning integration that lets a BTCPay merchant send Lightning payments directly to a Coinsnap Wallet.
+Coinsnap Wallet for BTCPay Server is a receive-only Lightning integration that lets a BTCPay merchant send Lightning payments directly to a Coinsnap Wallet (https://coinsnap.io/wallet).

 The merchant only needs a Coinsnap Lightning Address such as: